 - Operational control and flight dispatch procedures;

 - Operating procedures; and

 - Training programmes.

-The term "worldwide" cannot be considered and polar operations must be addressed in the Aircraft Flight Manual as well as OMC.
+[The term "worldwide" shall not be used.
+If polar operations are required this must be addressed in the Aircraft Flight Manual as well as OMC.]

 4.4.7 Aircraft to be Operated